-Michael G. Xavier is a successful family law attorney with more than 10 years of experience working with families in distress caused by divorce, custody, child removal, modification, guardianship, will contests, and related issues.
+Michael G. Xavier is a successful family law attorney with 18 years of experience working with families in distress caused by divorce, custody, child removal, modification, guardianship, will contests, and related issues.

 Michael’s practice includes many cutting-edge legal issues including same-sex marriages, adoptions, and assisted reproductive technology.
-He works closely with his clients in same-sex marriages in areas such as child custody (especially in states where their marriage isn’t recognized) and tax implications for same-sex couples who are legally married (but where their marriage is not recognized by the federal government), and he helps to clarify the rights and interests of sperm donors, egg donors, and surrogates.
+He works closely with his clients in same-sex marriages in areas such as child custody (especially in states where their marriage isn’t recognized) and tax implications for same-sex couples who are legally married and he helps to clarify the rights and interests of sperm donors, egg donors, and surrogates.

 Michael’s goal is to help protect children and families and minimize conflict whenever and wherever possible.
 Although the traditional work of a domestic relations attorney often involves fractured family situations, Michael’s practice helps same-sex families establish and protect their legal rights while also helping to build cohesive, safe, and protected family structures.

 Michael has made it a priority to stay up-to-the-minute on the complex and ever-changing laws by participating in a wide range of professional seminars, conferences, and training programs.
 As a result, his clients benefit from knowing that their attorney is on top of the latest laws, trends, decisions, claims, challenges, and precedents.